 But guests who do make their way to the tasting room, tucked into the wild wine country of the west side on Peachy Canyon Road, need not fear finding an untamed facility in the early, awkward stages of developing its brand.
 On the contrary, Michael Gill Cellars’ property is as surprisingly mature, sophisticated and spectacular as their award-winning Syrahs.

-Shelley explains that her husband has owned the property since the mid-1970s.
-“He credits our neighbor Robert Nadeau with planting Syrah,” she says, adding that Nadeau’s sage insight led Gill to plant the variety back in 1998.
+Gill has owned the property since the mid-1970s and he credits his neighbor Robert Nadeau with planting Syrah.
+Nadeau’s sage insight led Gill to plant the variety back in 1998.

 For ten years, Gill grew the grapes, sold the juice and let other people win the awards.
-“He began noticing that no matter who the winemaker was, his juice had a distinct nose and taste to it,” Shelley says.
-So, in 2008, he decided to put his own label on the wine, building a winery and introducing his first vintage in 2008.
+In 2008, he decided to put his own label on the wine, building a winery and introducing his first vintage in 2008.

 And considering the type of person Michael Gill is, it’s not really so surprising that just a few years later, he left the awards ceremony laden with medals.

-“He’s an amazing guy, a man of many talents,” Shelley says, without even a note of personal bias.
-She explains simply that when he does something, he does it well.
+Gill is a man of many talents: when he does something, he does it well.
 She points out that he is a world-class, much-decorated hunter, and a practicing dentist with a degree from USC Dental School.

 Yet, when you taste one of the “big, big” Syrahs at Michael Gill Cellars, it’s clear that there is more than simple berry picking involved here.
 That he uses words like “raw,” “wild” and “chewy” to describe the deep and complex ruby-hued wines reminds you that Gill is not your average maker of wine.
 This is a hunter and a doctor of wine.